 Bike for Good

-As part of our commitment to responsible and sustainable management, we will partner with Bike for Good, a fantastic charity based in Glasgow.
+As part of our commitment to responsible and sustainable management, we are partnering with Bike for Good, a fantastic charity based in Glasgow.

 Bike for Good seeks to enable people in Scotland to cycle as their mode of transport.
-As well as helping us run local bike tours for some of our students to get to know our great city, we will feature Bike for Good in our teaching programmes and webinar series.
-We will also invite staff and students to collaborate with them in a project and advisory capacity.
+As well as helping us run local bike tours around our great city for some of our students, Bike for Good will feature in our teaching programmes and webinar series.
+We invite staff and students to collaborate with them in a project and advisory capacity.